-Testing took place over the course of three months in and around Monterey and included a ruck march, pistol qualification, physical fitness test and swim test.
+Testing for the badge took place over the course of several weeks in and around Monterey and included a ruck march, pistol qualification, physical fitness test and swim test.
 In addition, service members had to show they received first aid and Mission Oriented Protective Posture, or “MOPP,” gear training and are proficient.
 Depending on how well they did in each event, those who passed could earn bronze, silver or gold medals.
 The U.S. service members earned 41 gold medals, 33 silver and one bronze.

 Most of those who earned the badge are students at the Defense Language Institute Foreign Language Center at the Presidio of Monterey and the Naval Postgraduate School in Monterey.
 Service members from all branches of the military attend the schools and serve at the installations.

 Engels, a master’s degree student at NPS who provided German oversight for the badge, said U.S. service members inspired him with how committed they were to not only earning the badge, but the best score possible.
 In addition, they spent their free time on several weekends to complete the tests.

 German service members must pass the badge’s requirements once a year, Engels said, but not at the required levels for getting a gold, silver or bronze medal.
 “There is a basic passing requirement, which is not worth earning a badge for it,” he said, “but it proves that you’re still proficient in your basic military skills.”

 Tech.
 Sgt.
 Melissa Kagels, assigned to the Air Force’s 314th Training Squadron, was the U.S. military’s main organizer for the badge, and she said that not only does the badge give service members a chance to test their own physical abilities versus that of other countries, it also enhances camaraderie among service members from different branches of the U.S. military and an allied nation.

 “You have people from every service working together and encouraging each other in these competitions,” Kagels said.
 “It’s also an opportunity to get to know our foreign partners.”